 Led by NYU Steinhardt professor Hirokazu Yoshikawa, Global TIES for Children will implement an evidence-based research and evaluation program to measure the success of Sesame and IRC’s educational work supporting children and families in the Middle East.

-Global TIES for Children, an international research center at NYU Steinhardt dedicated to improving the lives of youth in the most vulnerable regions across the globe, will lead research on young children’s development in humanitarian settings through a unique partnership with Sesame Workshop and the International Rescue Committee (IRC).
+Global TIES for Children, an international research center at New York University dedicated to improving the lives of youth in the most vulnerable regions across the globe, will lead research on young children’s development in humanitarian settings through a unique partnership with Sesame Workshop and the International Rescue Committee (IRC).
 Sesame and IRC received a $100 million grant from the John D. and Catherine T. MacArthur Foundation to educate young children displaced by conflict and persecution in the Middle East.

 Led by NYU Steinhardt professor Hirokazu Yoshikawa, Global TIES for Children will implement an evidence-based research and evaluation program to measure the success of Sesame Workshop and IRC’s educational work supporting children and families in the Middle East.

 “We are excited by this historic opportunity to build the science of early childhood development in humanitarian settings,” said Yoshikawa, the Courtney Sale Ross University Professor of Globalization and Education at NYU Steinhardt and co-director of Global TIES for Children.
 “These two extraordinary organizations will provide science-based, innovative programming to the largest single refugee population in the world.
 We will work with Sesame, the IRC and local partners to measure the effects of the programs on children’s learning and development across these diverse cultural and country contexts.”